MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/New-PnPTeamsTeam.md

 New-PnPTeamsTeam -GroupId $groupId
 ```

-This will create a new Microsoft Teams team from an existing Microsoft 365 Group using the Group ID (teamify)
+This will create a new Microsoft Teams team from an existing Microsoft 365 Group using the Group ID (teamify).

 ## PARAMETERS